haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 - floating point MUL & DIV is speculative at this point

 4th Version:
--potential to add a slave vector graphics unit
+- potential to add a slave vector graphics unit
 ## Pipe stages

 IF*| ID | AR | RS | EX* | CMT | RET